 The Museum will retain its right to exercise institutional responsibility to make informed and reasonable judgments about the appropriateness of acquiring works of art.

 In order to ensure transparency and aid potential claimants, all accessioned objects will be posted on the Museum’s website as quickly as is practical, and on any other applicable databases.
 Inquiries regarding potential claims on objects in the collection will be directed immediately to the Director of Collections, who will ensure thorough research and a prompt response to each inquiry.

 The Museum recognizes that its employees and officers may collect works of art for their own personal enjoyment, yet all such collecting must be conducted in a manner that creates neither a conflict of interest with the Museum, nor the appearance of a conflict.
-Specific binding guidelines are set out in “Staff Guidelines for Professional Practice,” “Ethical Guidelines for Trustees and Overseers,” as well as other relevant documents provided to Board members such as Conflict of Interest Forms or Committee Confidentiality Forms.
+Specific binding guidelines are set out in “Staff Guidelines for Professional Practice,” “Ethical Guidelines for Trustees and Advisors,” as well as other relevant documents provided to Board members such as Conflict of Interest Forms or Committee Confidentiality Forms.